trpc/trpc/README.md

 > :construction:  Under construction, for now see [`./examples`](./examples)

-### Data transformers
+### Output transformers

 You are able to serialize the output data (in order to be able to transparently use e.g. standard `Date`s).
 The transformers need to be added both to the server and the client.

-Data transformers currently live on the edges - in client-specific implementation & in the API response adapters.
+Output transformers currently live on the edges - in client-specific implementation & in the API response adapters.
 See a reference of how superjson is attached to ..

 - `createNextApiHandler()` in [`./examples/next-ssg-chat/[...trpc.ts]`](./examples/next-ssg-chat/pages/api/trpc/%5B...trpc%5D.ts), and
 - `createReactQueryHooks` in [`./examples/next-ssg-chat/pages/_app.tsx`](./examples/next-ssg-chat/pages/_app.tsx)